 “I had some conflicts with my wife and we plan to divorce.
 Then that night, I dreamed that I applied to the court.
 Sometimes I dream about what I see on that day!
 Sometimes 1-2 days later.
 Not that long like 5-7 days.”

-Every time on that day when I had these trails I had a very vivid dream with a theme where I failed the task.
-Spoke with someone, ate something, and met someone while in the forest.
-Dreams manifested my fear of failing and to today I consider them to be an important part of the challenge.
+Every time on that day when I had these trails, I had a very vivid dream with a theme where I failed the task.
+Spoke with someone, ate something and met someone while in the forest.
+Dreams manifested my fear of failing.
+To today, I consider them an important part of the challenge.
 This happened in the next sleep after some incidents.”

 “Yes I dream about things from real life.
-I will say it doesn’t always take 5-7 days. something from yesterday was in my dream during the core.” – Allyz0r on her E3-extended experience.
+I will say it doesn’t always take 5-7 days.
+Something from yesterday was in my dream during the core.”

 NOTE: This is an example of the two-day-residue effect, where incorporation into dreams took one day following the event that happened.

-“If I play a game it usually takes a couple of days & I get dreams playing the game, other than that sometimes relationship stuff… due to the lockdown the days are a bit fuzzy, so I dont have much more present at the moment.
+“If I play a game, it usually takes a couple of days to get dreams playing the game.
+Other than that, sometimes relationship stuff… due to the lockdown the days are a bit fuzzy.
+So I don’t have much more present at the moment.

 NOTE: Although the specifics of dates for this example were not clear, the delay of dream incorporation was not long enough to classify it as the dream-lag effect.
 It may be harder to remember dream contents when dreams were recurrent.

-“Yeah I had a patient that got worse under my care.
+“Yeah, I had a patient that got worse under my care.
 I was not happy about that.
-And I was dreaming that her husband sued us and that the whole team of the hospital blamed me and I had to go to prison.
+And I was dreaming that her husband sued us.
+The whole team in the hospital blamed me and I had to go to prison.

-“This dream lag effect has happened a few times, I think. i’m not sure if this fits it but around last week I did a test at school, and around 3 days later I dreamed about doing the exact same test but this time I was really unprepared.
+“This dream lag effect has happened a few times, I think.
+I’m not sure if this fits; but around last week I did a test at school.
+Around 3 days later I dreamed about doing the exact same test; however, this time I was really unprepared.

-“Ok this is really geeky and weird. but i found out my favorite esports team couldn’t play for a while because of COVID and on the day I’d normally watch them.
-I found out on Thursday and the dream was on Sunday or Saturday.”
+“Ok, this is really geeky and weird.
+I found out my favorite Esports team couldn’t play for a while because of COVID.
+On the day I’d normally watch them, I found out on Thursday and the dream was on Sunday or Saturday.”